cs-ed/impacts-LNguyen64/README.md

 - What was the easiest for you to understand and do?
 What was the most difficult?

 ### Assessment

-The final assignment is the elevator pitch.
-Use the rubric below for assessing the final assignment:
+Use the rubric below for assessing multiple assignments:

+1. Elevator pitch adopts appropriate format and delivery
 - Excellent: Provides a clear and accurate response to the question in a well-organized format that follows the instruction laid out for how to write an elevator pitch.

 - Good: Provides an adequate response to the question in the format that follows the elevator pitch structure.